jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ** Spring the Trap **
 Kraven has a Reaction super power.
 These types of super powers work a little differently than normal super powers.
 Reaction powers trigger when a certain condition is met (in Kraven’s case, it’s “when an enemy supporting character appears”).
 When that happens you can pay a (Skill/"Red"), and if you do, you put three -1/-1 counters on that character.
 You can use a Reaction super power at any time, as long as its trigger condition is met.
 However, like other super powers, you can only use it once per turn.

+# Lambert
+Set: The Predator Battles
+**No Autographs
+While in play, Lambert has every Good Team Affiliation.
+This does a variety of things.
+For example, he can team attack with any other Good characters, and while he is face up, he helps you play any Good Plot Twists.

 # Leviathon Hydra
 Set: Monsters Unleashed!
 See [Fin Fang Foom](#wiki_fin_fang_foom).